lexi-mclaughlin/cinderella/README.md

 Hello RCCC judges!
 This is RoyalberryCosplay's light up dress code!

-This code controls the lights in both the hoop skirt and bodice collar.
+This code controls the lights for both the hoop skirt and bodice collar.

-Royalberry spent many light nights debuggig this dress code, so I hope you're impresed!
+Royalberry spent many light nights debugging this dress code, so I hope you're impressed!